Inspections reveal conditions inside 201 Poplar

 “I had the opportunity to meet with Bonner and the senior leadership team,” Shelby County Commissioner Michael Whaley said.

-Whaley said the earlier a feasibility and site study are conducted, the better.
+Whaley said the earlier a feasibility and site study is conducted, the better.

 “If there is a new jail to be built any time soon, it’s unlikely completed by the time the current commission ends its term in 2026,” he said.